ugbodagadave/mira/README.md

 # Mira - Your Personal AI Agent for NFT Alerts & Summaries

+**Built for the bitsCrunch x AI Builders Hack 2025**

 Mira is a Telegram-based AI agent designed to provide real-time NFT alerts and comprehensive project summaries through natural language interaction.
-Powered by Google's Gemini 2.5 models and data from the UnleashNFTs API, Mira offers an intuitive, AI-first experience for NFT traders, collectors, and enthusiasts.
+Powered by Google's Gemini 2.5 models and data from the bitsCrunch (UnleashNFTs) API, Mira offers an intuitive, AI-first experience for NFT traders, collectors, and enthusiasts.

 ## Features
 - **Natural Language Interaction**: Communicate with Mira using plain English.